Alec-Sawalski/German-Hapto-Project/README.md

 -------
 ## Getting To Know Our Variables

-Our data has 712 observations and 58 variables.
+Our data have 712 observations and 58 variables.

 These variables consist of:
 - 29 Numerical Variables: